shyce/shield/README.md

     - The `temp.secret` file in the root directory.
     - Any files in any `vendors` directory at any level.

-4. Make sure to have your encryption password stored in a `vault` file located in your home directory under `.ssh`.
-This is used to encrypt and decrypt files in the repository and should be shared between developers of your project.
+4. Generate a pre-commit hook in your project with `shield -g`

 ## Usage

-- To **encrypt files**, run the command: `./shield -e`.
+- To **encrypt files**, run the command: `shield -e`.
 This will encrypt all files that match the patterns in your `.shield` file and do not match any patterns in your `.shieldignore` file.

-- To **decrypt files**, run the command: `./shield -d`.
+- To **decrypt files**, run the command: `shield -d`.
 This will decrypt all encrypted files that match the patterns in your `.shield` file and do not match any patterns in your `.shieldignore` file.

-- To **generate a git pre-commit hook** that checks for unencrypted files (from the `.shield` patterns) and encrypts them, run the command: `./shield -g`.
+- To **generate a git pre-commit hook** that checks for unencrypted files (from the `.shield` patterns) and encrypts them, run the command: `shield -g`.
 After running this command, every time you try to commit, the hook will check for unencrypted files and encrypt them.

 ## Running Shield with Docker